 Team Leaders : Franck Neveu, Christophe Parisse

-Assembling resources is, today, one of the major projects undertaken by many researchers and laboratories – building them has a direct effect on the structure of research and the division of scientific work.
+Assembling resources s nowadays, one of the major projects undertaken by many researchers and laboratories – their production having a direct impact on the structuring of research and the division of scientific work.
 The development of such practices and the growing reliance on data in scientific argumentation – whether in the construction of observable facts or the testing of hypotheses – entails integrating their output into the results of research units.
-If the collection of usable resources is necessary for certain modes of operating and for several disciplinary fields in linguistics, the building of corpora represents, above all, a mode of research that is in full-swing.
-The question of criteria for the evaluation of resources calls for thoughtful data storage, but also allows research to progress with transparency and reusability of data in mind.
-In this light, the piloting committee of the CORLI group organized, on September 23, 2016, a workshop on the evaluation of corpora.
-The workshop was a field of exchange and reflections regarding the criteria for the evaluation of resources.
+If the collection of usable resources is necessary for certain operating modes and for several disciplinary fields in linguistics, the building of corpora represents, above all, a full-fledged research activity.
+The question of resource evaluation criteria calls for thoughtful data storage, but also allows research to progress with a perspective of transparency and reusability of data.

 On October 3, 2019, CORLI organized a workshop dedicated to corpora evaluation.
-This theme is particularly important today, in part because it contributes to improved evaluation of work done today in linguistics, and in part because it opens linguistics up to the sharing of research data as is done in numerous other disciplines (the FAIR movement).
+This theme is particularly important today, first because it contributes to a better evaluation of the work done today in linguistics, and second because it opens linguistics to the dissemination and sharing of research data as do many other disciplines (FAIR movement).